 For example, the page for How to Take Smart Notes has the following tags: books, note-taking, Zettelkasten, Roam, and PKM.
 From reading my tags, you can see that I’m interested in exploring ideas around note-taking, Personal Knowledge Management, and Roam Research.

 Page references are used for linking topics and ideas found in my Highlights and Notes sections.
-Items that receive a page reference would include the names of people, places, companies, or ideas.
+Items that receive a page reference would include people, places, companies, or ideas.

 For example, one of my highlights from How to Take Smart Notes mentions a quote from the creator of the Zettelkasten method, Niklas Luhmann, so his name gets encased in double brackets.

 Making connections between your notes is where the magic of Roam starts to happen.
-Instead of trying to pre-select which idea-bucket a note should go into, you just create it, and over time, it will naturally organize itself as you add more connections inside your database.
-No more having to randomly select where a note should live before you know it’s real value in your system.
+Instead of pre-selecting which idea-bucket a note should go into, you just create it, and over time, it will naturally organize itself as you add more connections inside your database.
+No more having to randomly select where a note should live before you know its real value in your system.

 Collecting and organizing information is a great way to improve your thinking, but I’m most interested in using what I’ve learned to create.
 And Roam has been, without a doubt, the best tool for helping with the creative process.